-319 Introductory Statistics (4) (3 hrs lecture, 3 hrs lab weekly • PR: Junior standing or POI) A course dealing with basic statistical concepts and methods: organization and presentation of data, probability, probability distribution, sampling distributions, simple regression and correlation, confidence intervals, and hypothesis testing.
-(Fall and Spring) 320 Research Statistics (4) (3 hrs lecture, 3 hrs lab weekly) A basic course in statistics with special attention to applications in behavioral, biological, and social science research.
+- 319 Business Statistics (4) (3 hrs. lecture, 3 hrs. lab weekly PR: Junior status or POI)

+A course dealing with basic statistical concepts and methods: organization and presentation of data, probability, probability distribution, sampling distributions, simple regression and correlation, confidence intervals, and hypothesis testing.
+(Fall and Spring) - Research Statistics (4) (3 brs. lecture, 3 brs. lab weekly) A basic course in statistics with special attention to applications in behavioral, biological, and social science research.
 Includes organization and presentation of data, measures of central tendency and variability, sampling, regression and correlation, and hypothesis testing to include analysis of variance.